Amirmohammad-sharbati/data-structures-and-algorithms/README.md

     - LICENSE
     - README.md

-  Each folder contains code for a specific assignment.
+  Each folder contains code for a specific assignment and also description of it.

 ## 🛠️ Programming Languages Used
 - **C++**